dexter2206/ising/doc/usage.rst

 - ``energies_only``: boolean indicating whether to return only energies (``True``) or also states corresponding to those energies (``False``).
 Default is ``False``, set it to ``True`` if you don't need states, as it should shorten the execution time.
 - ``chunk_size``: **ising** performs search in chunks of the size :math:`2^k`, where :math:`k` is choosen as a largest number such that computations are feasible on the host.
 You can tweak this value to use other exponent if you choose so.

-In addition, for CPU implementation, you can specify how many OMP threads will be used for computations using ``OMP_NUM_THREADS`` environmental variable.
+In addition, for CPU implementation, one can specify how many OMP threads will be used for computations using ``OMP_NUM_THREADS`` environmental variable.